 How to Get a Life Insurance Quote if You’re Not Currently in the U.S.

 First things first, if you do travel or live abroad then getting term life insurance, at least at a preferred rate, might be a little bit more difficult.
 It all really depends on how much you travel.
 If you are only out of the country for about two to four weeks a year then most carriers won’t frown upon approving you at a preferred rate.
 If you’re like this gentleman where he’s out of the country greater than six months a year, than it’s going to be a lot more difficult.
 It’d probably be really hard to be approved at a preferred rate.
 It may also be hard to get all the insurance carriers on board.

-As it turns out, there are some life insurance companies that will insure someone that is living outside the US, even if they are gone the majority of the year.
+As it turns out, there are some or the top life insurance companies that will insure someone that is living outside the US, even if they are gone the majority of the year.
 These companies include Transamerica Life, Prudential, and American General.

 The only catch is that if you are traveling greater than two to four weeks a year, then even these companies most likely want approve you at a Preferred rate.
 The highest rate that you’ll be able to get is a Standard Non-Smoking Plus.
 This is right between the Preferred rate and a Standard rate, so yes it could be worse and more expensive, but at least, you know that you can get some coverage.

-The gentleman that was interested in getting life insurance was 52 years of age and was looking at getting a 20-year term policy.
+The gentleman that was interested in getting life insurance at 50 years of age and was looking at getting a 20-year term policy.
 He was going to decide between a $500,000 term life policy or a $250,000 term life policy, depending on what the quote came back.
 He also was looking to have a monthly pay versus paying his premium annually.

 20 Year Term $500,000k Face Amount for a 50 Year-Old Male Standard Plus Rate